barvian/thesis/paper.md

 				{% include f.html f=28 %}
 			</div>
 		</div>
 		<p>The user can pause the exercise by tapping on the button again.
-The instruction text functions the same as in the Calming Scene exercise; disappearing automatically and reappearing on tap.</p>
+The instruction text functions the same as in the Calming Scene exercise, disappearing automatically and reappearing on tap.</p>
 	</li>
 	<li>
 		<h6>Coping statements exercise</h6>